Along the Dalmatian and Greek Shores

 7 September 2020 – CorfuArrival 07/09/2020 midday.
 Departure 07/09/2020 early evening.

 Named after the island, Corfu is the most famous city in the Ionian islands.
 Protected by citadel fortifications, its old city, designated UNESCO World Heritage, displays unusual Greco-Byzantine and Venetian architecture.
 Above the water stands Saint George’s church, looking uncannily like a classical temple.
-Close by, you will be won over by the lively atmosphere of Spianada Square with its arcades and cafés offers visitors a lively atmosphere.
+Close by, Spianada Square with its arcades and cafés offers visitors a lively atmosphere.
 The picturesque Pontikonisi, a stone’s throw from the southern point of the town, is the legendary island where Odysseus landed.

 8 September 2020 – IteaArrival 08/09/2020 late morning.
 Departure 08/09/2020 late afternoon.